 A visible presence of casting directors at any film festival is automatically an opportunity to raise awareness about the importance of casting to quality filmmaking.
-To this end, we always create a rich programme of events around the award presentation.
-These events were highly successful at the SFF in 2019 and will continue in 2020.
+To this end, we always create a rich programme of events around our award presentation.
+These events have been highly successful at previous festivals, and will surely continue.

 - 2019 Sara Törnkvist (SE) for BORDER by Ali Abbasi